Khurasan University: Postgraduate program

 The Ministry of Higher Education of Afghanistan promoted KU for initiating a post graduation program.
 Khurasan University was dexterous for initiating a master's degree program.
 Because of this, it was listed with the few other universities of Afghanistan that award master's degree in the discipline of Business Administration (MBA).

 Student Societies

 Khurasan University student societies include the following.

 Literary Society

-KU has a literary society composed of students who have closer association with Pashto, Darri and other literatures.
+Khurasan University has a literary society composed of students who have closer association with Pashto, Darri and other literatures.
 The society organizes programs in which students present their poems and other literary work.

 Tourism Society

-KU has a tourism society that makes arrangements for study and tourism tours across the country.
+Khurasan University has a tourism society that makes arrangements for study and tourism tours across the country.
 Students do study tours to other organizations, places, and sites.

 Sports Society

-Khurasan University has an active sports society where students participate in sports including volleyball, cricket, football and badminton.
+KU has an active sports society where students participate in sports including volleyball, cricket, football and badminton.
 KU has separate teams in these sports.
 KU teams participate in the tournaments on the local as well as national level.